Khazmatrix/Lunch-Time-Reminder/ReadMe.md

 ## Lunch time reminder

-This batch script allows you to remind lunch time on your working hours.
+This simple batch script allows you to remind lunch time on your working hours.

 ## How to Install